dweng0/Javascript-Compiling-Tokenizer/README.md

 Import it

 ```
-    import { LexicalAnalyzer } from 'javascript-compiling-tokenizer';
+    import { LexicalAnalyzer, Generator } from 'javascript-compiling-tokenizer';
 ```

 Initialize it